ttscoff/na_gem/src/README.md

 ###### Adding notes

 Use the `--note` switch to add a note.
 If STDIN (piped) input is present when this switch is used, it will be included in the note.
 A prompt will be displayed for adding additional notes, which will be appended to any STDIN note passed.
 Press CTRL-d to end editing and save the note.

-Notes are not displayed by the `next/show` command, but exist in the TaskPaper file for reference.
+Notes are not displayed by the `next/tagged/find` commands unless `--notes` is specified.

 ```
 @cli(bundle exec bin/na help add)